coding-to-music/coding-to-music.github.io/docs/source/reStructuredText-Examples/reStructuredText-Admonitions-Examples.rst

     .. admonition:: And, by the way...

        You can make up your own admonition too.

+.. admonition:: And, by the way...

+    You can make up your own admonition too.

 becomes the following document tree (pseudo-XML)::